im-varun/dev-orbit/README.md

 - Reactive Frontend: Vue 3 composition API for dynamic task and project updates.
 - Project Hub: Dashboard for creating and deleting projects with persistent storage.
 - Task Workspace: Individual project views with task completion toggles and description boxes.
-- Custom UI: Dark-mode interface using Inter and Plus Jakarta Sans typography and a "Deep Space" theme for an immersive experience.
+- Custom UI: Dark-mode interface using Inter and Plus Jakarta Sans typography with a "Deep Space" theme for an immersive experience.

 ## Screenshots